surajsoni5/Context-Aware-Image-Captioning/README.md

     - We use a pretrained ResNet-34 already available in PyTorch's `torchvision`  module.
 Discarded the last two layers (pooling and linear layers), since we only need to encode the image, and not classify it.

 - ***Decoder:***
-  - We use am lstm with input embedding of 512 and hidden states of size 1800.
+  - We use lstms with input embedding of 512 and hidden states of size 1800.
 For justification the class is embeded into a 512 size vector.

 -  ***Attention***
     - We used adaptive pooling over encoder to get an `14*14*512` vector from the encoder, and then apply a linear layer with relu to get the attention weights.
 We used the soft version of attention.